ilibilibom/docker-wordpress-nginx/README.md

 A Docker based wordpress/php development environment.

-This is a new repo - To be continued soon !!
+This is a new repo, and not yet fully tested - To be continued soon !!